What can Switzerland do to slow the spread of Covid-19?

 The special situation status was declared two weeks ago.
 It is triggered by a risk of serious consequences for the economy and public health.

 It can decree some measures that are normally a prerogative of the cantons, but these measures have to be taken in consultation with the cantons.
-The federal government instituted a nationwide ban on gatherings of 1,000 people or more under these parameters.
+The federal government instituted a nationwide ban on larger gatherings people or more under these parameters, and taken some other measures.

-In an “extraordinary situation”, the government can take additional measures for parts or the entirety of the national territory.
-The prior consultations with cantons are no longer required and cantons are to execute the federal government’s decisions.
 It can reduce the number of people allowed to attend gatherings, it can close schools and universities and other public and private institutions.

-It can restrict movements in parts of the country.
+In an “extraordinary situation”, the government could take additional measures for parts or the entirety of the national territory.
+The prior consultations with cantons would no longer be required and cantons would simply execute the federal government’s decisions.
+It could also restrict movements in parts of the country.

 So what are the various levels of government doing?